 Some may have disrupted sleep schedules or restlessness at night.

-This behavior is called dementia sundowning because it typically begins around sundown – late afternoon or evening.
+This behavior is called dementia-related sundowning because it typically begins around sundown (late afternoon or evening).

 These dementia sundowning symptoms negatively affect your older adult’s quality of life and are challenging for you to manage.

-We explain what causes sundowning and share 7 ways to manage the symptoms and behaviors.
-These suggestions make evenings calmer and easier for both your older adult and you.
+We explain the causes of sundowning and outline seven strategies to manage its symptoms and behaviors.
+These suggestions make evenings calmer and easier for both you and your older adult.

 Some studies show that sundowning affects up to 20% of people with Alzheimer’s.
 And, it can also affect older adults who don’t have dementia.

-Researchers don’t know exactly why sundowning happens, but think that it’s caused by the changes in the brain due to dementia.
+Researchers don’t know precisely why sundowning occurs, but they hypothesize that it’s caused by brain changes associated with dementia.

 The body clock, which regulates when we’re awake and when we’re asleep, might be affected by those changes.